Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Results

 \subsection{Inverse Optimization Results}

 The hierarchical network, hierarchical reference pathways, and patient pathways from the training dataset are the inputs to inverse optimization formulations \eqref{model:hierioref} and \eqref{model:hierpatientref}.
 For each subgroup, we solve formulation \eqref{model:hierioref} with the hierarchical reference pathways, followed by formulation \eqref{model:hierpatientref} with the survived and died patient data, to obtain an optimal cost vector.
 Then, we calculate concordance scores ($\omega$) for all patient pathways in each subgroup using equation \eqref{eq:omega}.
 Figure \ref{fig:dists} shows the distribution of the concordance scores in the training dataset.
-We observe that concordance score distributions of subgroups 2-6 are left skewed (mode between 0.6 and 0.8) while those of subgroups 7-9 are approximately normal (mode between 0.5 and 0.6).
+A concordance score of 1 indicates that the patient pathway is a shortest path and has followed the clinical pathway.
+According to the figure, almost no patient has followed any of the clinical pathways.
+We observe that concordance score distributions of subgroups 2-6 are left skewed (mode between 0.6 and 0.8) while those of subgroups 7-9 are approximately normal (mode between 0.5 and 0.6). \ny{This indicates that a larger proportion of patients have high concordance scores in subgroups 2-6.}

+To test the robustness of our results to the training data, we repeatedly solved model \eqref{model:hierpatientref} with bootstrapped samples of the training data, and the resulting concordance scores were essentially unchanged \ny{(see Figure \ref{fig:boot} in Appendix \ref{app:fig_table})}.

+All computations are conducted in Python with Gurobi version 9.0.3 to solve the optimization problems on a Macbook with Dual-Core Intel Core i7 and 16 GB of RAM.
+The code is available in our Github repository at \url{https://github.com/yusufshalaby/DPM-Breast-Package}.